anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Stateless join proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and remove this mapping state.
-It also removes the need to protect this mapping staate against DoS attacks and may also reduce memory and CPU requirements on the proxy.
+It also removes the need to protect this mapping state against DoS attacks and may also reduce memory and CPU requirements on the proxy.

-Stateless join proxy operations works by introducing a new JPY message payload for messages between Proxy and Registrar, which consists of two parts:
+Stateless join proxy operations works by introducing a new JPY message used in communication between Proxy and Registrar, which consists of two parts:

-  * Header (H) field: the link-local IP address, interface and UDP (source) port of the Pledge (P).
+  * Header (H) field: contains context information about the Pledge (P) such as the link-local IP address, interface and UDP (source) port.
-  * Contents (C) field: the original UDP payload (data octets according to RFC768).
+  * Contents (C) field: the original UDP payload (data octets according to RFC768) received from the Pledge, or destined to the Pledge.

-When  the join proxy receives a UDP message from a Pledge, it encodes the Pledges link-local IP address, interface and UDP (source) port of the packet into the Header field and the UDP payload into the Content field and sends the packet to the Registrar from a fixed source UDP port.
-When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet. {{fig-stateless}} shows this per-packet mapping on the join proxy.
+When the join proxy receives a UDP message from a Pledge, it encodes the Pledge's link-local IP address, interface and UDP (source) port of the UDP packet into the Header field and the UDP payload into the Content field and sends the packet to the Registrar from a fixed source UDP port.
+When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledge's link-local IP address, interace and UDP (destination) port for the return UDP packet. {{fig-stateless}} shows this per-packet mapping on the join proxy.

 The Registrar transiently stores the Header field information.
 The Registrar uses the Contents field to execute the Registrar functionality.
-However, when the Registrar replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.
+When the Registrar replies, it wraps its DTLS message in a JPY message and sends it back to the Join Proxy.
 The Registrar SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
 The Header contains the original source link-local address and port of the Pledge from the transient state stored earlier and the Contents field contains the DTLS payload.

 On receiving the JPY message, the Join Proxy retrieves the two parts.
-It uses the Header field to route the DTLS message containing the DTLS payload retrieved from the Contents field to the Pledge.
+It uses the Header field information to send a UDP message containing the (DTLS) payload retrieved from the Contents field to a particular Pledge.

-When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier for all packets of a UDP connection from a Plege: Whereas in the stateful proxy case, all packets with the same (IP_jr:p_Jr, IP_R:p_r) belong to a single Pledges UDP connection and hence DTLS/CoAP connection, only the packets with the same (IP_jr:p_Jr, IP_R:p_r, H) belong to a single Plegdes UDP connection / DTLS/CoAP connection.
-The JPY Content field payload is the UDP payload of the packet for that UDP connection.
-Packets with different H belong to different Pledges UDP connections.
+When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier for all packets of a UDP connection from a Pledge: Whereas in the stateful proxy case, all packets with the same (IP_jr:p_Jr, IP_R:p_r) belong to a single Pledge's UDP connection and hence DTLS/CoAP connection, only the packets with the same (IP_jr:p_Jr, IP_R:p_r, H) belong to a single Pledge's UDP connection / DTLS/CoAP connection.
+The JPY message Content field contains the UDP payload of the packet for that UDP connection.
+Packets with different header H belong to different Pledge's UDP connections.

 In the stateless join proxy mode, both the Registrar and the Join Proxy use discoverable UDP join-ports.
-For the Join Proxy this may be a default CoAP port.
+For the Join Proxy this may be a default CoAPS port (5684), or another free port.

 ~~~~
 +--------------+------------+---------------+-----------------------+